joelindra/Janus/README.md

 - Check for privilege escalation opportunities
 - Harvest credentials from configuration files
 - Establish persistence for continued access

-## Security Considerations

-- **Authentication**: The shell has no built-in authentication.
-Secure the file location.
-- **Encryption**: All communications are base64 encoded but not encrypted.
-Use over HTTPS.
-- **Detection**: This shell may be detected by security software.
-Use responsibly.
-- **Cleanup**: Use the log cleaner and self-destruct features to minimize traces.

 ## Screenshots